Interesting Facts About Paris and the Views From the Arc de Triomphe

-Yes, Paris is one of the most expensive cities in the world and it may bankrupt you. 😀 But if you know your way on how to budget, you’ll still get the same experience like the ones who travel in luxury.
+Yes, Paris is one of the most expensive cities in the world and it may bankrupt you. 😀 But if you know your way on how to budget, you’ll still get the same experience as the ones who travel in luxury.
 Well, of course, the difference would be the kind of transport and the number of stars where you’re staying in.

 Travel Saving Tip.
-Before arriving, you’ve got to list down the places you want to see and things you want to do.
+Before arriving, you’ve got to list down the places you want to see and the things you want to do.
 This list would be very helpful, especially if you’re on a budget and can’t afford to stay long – just like me. 😀 There’s no shame in doing what the usual tourists do but make sure you experience something that’s unique.
 Without the list, you’d be left in a quandary – where to start in a city where there’s so much to do?

 A Roman City.
 Do you know that Paris was originally a Roman City named Lutetia?
 I didn’t know until I visited and read my guidebook!

 Paris Nicknames.
-Two of the most well-known epithets of Paris are: The City of Lights and The City of Love.
-The latter is the reason why newly-weds dream of a honeymoon in Paris.
+Two of the most well-known epithets of Paris are The City of Lights and The City of Love.
+The latter is the reason why newlyweds dream of a honeymoon in Paris.